symbolibre/symbolibre/doc/setting-up-symbolibre-apps.rst

 `VideoCore family <https://en.wikipedia.org/wiki/VideoCore>`_, and the Pi Zero GPU in particular is based on VideoCore 4.
 The Linux open-source driver for VC4 is `maintainted by Eric Anholt <https://github.com/anholt/linux/wiki/VC4>`_ and integrated into MESA since 2014.
+It offers a mode-setting interface through Linux's KMS.

 The first step is to enable the VC4 module in the boot configuration and allocate enough memory to the GPU.
 The 512 MiB Pi memory is shared between CPU